Agenda

 Maximising ROI from AI with Real-Time Digital Behaviour Intelligence

-Mark Drasutis - Head of Value, APJ at Amplitude
+A boardroom session moderated by an ADAPT Analyst with Mark Drasutis – Head of Value, APJ at Amplitude and your peers

 How digital leaders operationalise real-time signals to quantify friction, predict revenue risks, and validate AI investments.